Show / Hide Table of Contents

 Updating .NET SDK Versions

-3. Update target frameworks in .csproj files (see Build System docs)
+3. Update target frameworks in .csproj files (see Build System docs).

-5. Test on feature branch before merging
+5. Test on a branch with workflow_dispatch before merging.

 Workflow Performance Optimization